hien-p/hien-p.github.io/docs/index.md

-# Welcome to Weminal's Home
+# Welcome to Harry's Home

 Honestly, it is always so hard for me to believe that my dream would come true someday.
 Challenges do bring growth, which I have experienced quite often recently.
 Thats the reason why I started this whole blogging thing, cause I want to share the lessons I learned from my journey with you.